Home | Contact Us

 Thursday, March 5th, 2009

 Motorola has a Philanthropy Division that is helping children from around the world make a positive change in the world.
-Through their financial contributions and personal mentors, they are giving hope to children all around world.
+Through their financial contributions and personal mentors, they are giving hope to children from around the world.

 Schaumburg, Ill., 17 April 2008 – For nearly 20 years, Motorola, Inc. (NYSE: MOT) and FIRST (For Inspiration and Recognition of Science and Technology) have worked together to introduce students to the limitless opportunities available in engineering and technology careers.
 This year, the Motorola Foundation has provided nearly $860,000 and more than 100 volunteers to support 15 FIRST Robotics Competition teams and 110 FIRST LEGO League teams that introduce students to the exciting real-world applications of engineering and innovation.